Between December 10th and December 24nd, 2013, Chessgames.com will be hosting the 7th annual Chessgames Holiday

 - I'M A LIFETIME MEMBER; WHAT HAPPENS IF I WIN A FOUR MONTH MEMBERSHIP?

-Sorry, your four extra months will be meaningless.
-Chessgames may (at its discretion) award these prizes to
+Sorry, your four extra months cannot be added to your account.
+However, Chessgames will award these prizes to randomly

 OFFICIAL CONTEST RULES